-Home Emergency cover is often an added extra to home insurance policies so if you want the cover, you’ll want to make sure you add it on.
+Home Emergency cover is often an added extra to different Home Insurance policies so if you want the cover, you might want to add it on.

-Home Emergency cover will usually mean you will have to use the insurance provider's chosen contractor.
+Home Emergency cover usually means you'll have to use the insurance provider's chosen contractor.
 For example, if you were to have a Home Emergency you would need to contact your insurance provider, not call out your own contractors and claim back the cost.

 Most insurers who offer Home Emergency will have an emergency phone number that you can access 24 hours a day, 365 days per year.

 What is Home Emergency cover on Buildings Insurance?

 Home Emergency cover will usually include the following:

 - Boiler and central heating - this will usually be for a total failure or complete breakdown not caused by accidental damage.
 Most insurers will usually have an age limit for the boiler.
 For example, the boiler must not be over 15 years old.
 Or that your boiler needs to be serviced each year.

 - Plumbing & Drainage - this would cover issues such as a burst pipe or blocked drain.